 There are tons of recipes, forums, and even Facebook groups out there already…and it can be quite overwhelming!
 I know I am a little overwhelmed with all the possibilities.
 But I decided to start slow and with simple meals.
-If you want to follow along with your new Instant Pot, I will be posting lots of tips and recipes as I go!
+If you want to follow along with your new Instant Pot, I will be posting lots of Instant Pot for Beginners tips and recipes as I go!

 There were a few things I knew right off the bat, that I needed to READ and figure out before I even attempted a recipe.
 One is the pressure release.
 If you haven’t ever used a pressure cooker this is very important to know.
 Be sure to read the details fully in your manual, but the short version is that you can release the pressure inside of the Instant Pot slowly, or quickly.
 The pot will release pressure on its own (Natural Release) if turned to the Keep Warm/ Cancel setting after food is cooked.
 In general, the Natural Release is helpful for foods that benefit from the moisture as the temperature comes down, like meat dishes.